Portuguese Angola: Sports

-From the 1940s onward, city and town expansion and modernization included the construction of several sports facilities for football, rink hockey, basketball, volleyball, handball, athletics, gymnastics and swimming.
-Several sports clubs were founded across the entire territory, among them were some of the largest and oldest sports organizations of Angola.
+From the 1920s onward, city and town expansion and modernization included the construction of several sports facilities for football, rink hockey, basketball, volleyball, handball, athletics, gymnastics and swimming.
+Several sports clubs were founded across the entire territory, among them were some of the largest and oldest sports organizations of Angola, like Sporting Clube de Luanda, established in 1920 as a branch of Sporting Clube de Portugal.
 Several sportsmen, especially football players, that achieved wide notability in Portuguese sports were from Angola.
 José Águas, Rui Jordão and Jacinto João were examples of that, and excelled in the Portugal national football team.
 Since the 1960s, with the latest developments on commercial aviation, the highest ranked football teams of Angola and the other African overseas provinces of Portugal, started to compete in the Taça de Portugal (the Portuguese Cup).
 Other facilities and organizations for swimming, nautical sports, tennis and wild hunting became widespread.
 Beginning in the 1950s, motorsport was introduced to Angola.
 Sport races were organized in cities like Nova Lisboa, Benguela, Sá da Bandeira and Moçâmedes.
 The International Nova Lisboa 6 Hours sports car race became noted internationally.

 Football became very popular in Angola during the 20th century.
 Football was mostly spread to Angola by the Portuguese people who settled in the colonies.
 This was mostly due to the fact that immigration to the colonies was encouraged, both Angola and Mozambique saw an influx of Portuguese migrants.
-Football became very popular in Angola and people started to follow teams that were from the Portuguese mainland.
+People started to follow teams that were from the Portuguese mainland.
 In the latter half of the 20th century, Portugal would recruit many players form Angola.
 Miguel Arcanjo was one such player who played in Portugal.
 The colonial players would help Portuguese teams win many championships.